Anii1445/taskflow-frontend/README.md

 # TaskFlow — Team Task Management System

 A production-grade, full-stack team task management system built with the MERN stack.
 Like Trello/Notion Lite, with JWT authentication, role-based access, Kanban boards, comments, file uploads, and more.
+Admin manages task, projects and member.

 ------------------------------------------------------------------------------------------------